-Today, the unemployment rate has dropped to 6.3 percent and new business formations are at pre-recession levels and climbing.
-Wisconsin has a $670 million budget surplus, and we have changed the opinion of our state’s employers—for the better.
-In 2010, a mere 10 percent of employers said our state was headed in the right direction; in 2013, 94 percent said Wisconsin is headed in the right direction.
+The unemployment rate has dropped to 4.3 percent, more than 10,000 new businesses establishments have been created.
+Our rainy day fund is now 165 times bigger than when we first took office.
+We have changed the opinion of our state’s job creators—for the better.
+In 2010, a mere 10 percent of employers surveyed by the state chamber said our state was headed in the right direction; in 2015, 91 percent said Wisconsin is headed in the right direction.

 Creating jobs is about more than just a campaign promise.
 It is about helping improve the lives of families all across our great state.
 Every new job is more than a statistic.
-It is another family with someone working, which means fewer worries about how to put meals on the table, make a mortgage payment, or put clothes on the backs of their kids.
+It is another family with someone working, which means fewer worries about how to put meals on the table, how to make a mortgage payment, or how to put clothes on the backs of their kids.

-Because our tough decisions lead to a surplus and an improving fiscal outlook, we provided nearly $1 billion in tax relief for Wisconsin families and businesses, including a $650 million income tax cut.
-This is the largest income tax cut in 14 years, and the largest income tax rate reductions go to those making between $15,000 and $50,000.
+Because of our tough decisions and an improving fiscal outlook, we provided nearly $4.7 billion in tax relief for Wisconsin families and businesses, including the largest income tax cut in 14 years, with the largest income tax rate reductions going to those making between $15,000 and $50,000.
 Nearly 80 percent of the tax cut goes to people who fit President Obama’s definition of the middle class.

 Uncertainty with government regulations and tax policy can deter business owners from wanting to make investments in their company.
 Lack of investment and expansion means fewer jobs are being created, leaving more households with a family member out of work.

-We have created a sense of certainty for the business community by reducing the overall tax burden in the state, signing a budget rated credit positive by Moody’s, passing aggressive tort reform legislation, and creating a state agency whose sole focus is economic development.
-Additionally, for the first time in state history, we deposited money into our rainy day fund in back-to-back years.
-Our reforms have created certainty for job creators, giving them the confidence to hire, expand, and grow in Wisconsin.
+We have created a sense of certainty for the business community by reducing the overall tax burden in the state, passing aggressive tort reform legislation, and cutting red tape in order to get government out of the way so our state’s job creators can focus on working to expand and create family-supporting jobs here in Wisconsin.
+Our reforms have given job creators the confidence to hire, expand, and grow in Wisconsin.

 All of these changes have made our business climate friendlier.
 In 2010, Wisconsin ranked 41st in CEO Magazine’s Best States for Business list.
 After our first Jobs Session, which passed some of the most aggressive pro-jobs legislation in the country with bipartisan support, we moved up to 24th.
-The 17-spot leap was the largest one-year improvement of any state in the history of the rankings.
-In 2012, we jumped four more spots to 20th and this year we are ranked number 17.
+Now, Wisconsin ranks 12th in the nation.

-Governor Walker’s 2013-15 Biennial Budget invests in key economic development initiatives aimed at improving the business climate and encouraging entrepreneurship and innovation.
-During the Governor’s Talk with Walker tour, he listened to job creators from around the state.
-Job creators said they needed more access to capital, and they encouraged him to continue working to improve perceptions about the state’s business climate, so they can continue creating jobs in communities all across the state.
+Governor Walker’s most recent budget continues our investments in key economic development initiatives aimed at improving the business climate and encouraging entrepreneurship and innovation.
+Wisconsin’s job creators tell Governor Walker they need more access to capital.
+They encourage him to continue working to improve perceptions about the state’s business climate, so they can continue creating jobs in communities all across the state.